 Fermented milk products

 Below are a few popular fermented milk products.
 Some you might want to try, others you should avoid as .any commercially fermented milk products are loaded with sugar and additives.

 What to avoid: Most supermarkets have a dazzling array of yogurt products for all tastes.
-But most of them contain too much sugar and unhealthy additives.
-This is also the case with most frozen yogurt.
+But most contain much sugar and unhealthy additives.
+This includes most frozen yogurt.
 Sorry!
-This cuts your healthy choices significantly.
-Don’t waste your money on such products.

 Recommended: Plain, unflavored, full-fat, unsweetened yogurt like Greek yogurt with live microorganisms is great.
 Try yogurt made from raw milk.
 It has a creamy, full taste and contains many more nutrients.
 Homemade yogurt is simple and fun.

-What to consume: The best cheese has naturally occurring beneficial bacteria.
-Cultured yeast and bacteria are added to certain cheeses to complete the process of fermentation making these cheeses richer in vitamins, enzymes, and other nutrients.
+Recommended: Cultured yeast and bacteria are added to certain cheeses to complete the process of fermentation making them richer in vitamins, enzymes, and other nutrients.

-The healthiest products are blue cheese and other hard, aged cheeses because of their probiotic advantage.
-The top cheeses are made from raw, unpasteurized milk from grass-fed animals.
+Blue cheese and other hard, aged cheeses are good.
+Some top cheeses are made from raw, unpasteurized milk from grass-fed animals (like Roquefort).
 They are incredibly good, creamy and smooth!
-Cheese made from grass-fed cows contains high amounts of nutrients as…

-- a perfect balance of omega-3 and omega-6 fats
+- a good balance of omega-3 and omega-6 fats

 - vitamins A, D, E and beta carotene